Dynatrace version 1.224+

 - Repeat this process for as many attributes as you are interested in.
-Once you’ve defined your filter, click somewhere outside the text box.
+Once you've defined your filter, click anywhere outside the text box.

 To analyze the sessions of a single user, select a username (see 2 in the example below) to navigate to that user's details page, or select a timestamp (see 3 in the example below) to go directly to that session.

 Note: The timeframe selector in the menu bar enables you to adjust the analysis timeframe of your user session analysis.